 A prize has been established by the Society of International Economic Law and Cambridge University Press for the best essay submitted on any topic in any field of international economic law.

 The competition is open to all current undergraduate and graduate students of any university or other tertiary education institution, and those who have graduated from a university or other tertiary education institution no earlier than five years before the submission deadline (ie those who graduated prior to 30 September 2009 are not eligible for the 2014 Prize).
+Co-authorship is permitted provided all authors meet the stated conditions.
 Members of the SIEL Executive Council may not submit entries.
 The essay must not have been previously published.

 The prize consists of £200, as well as £300 of Cambridge University Press book vouchers and a three year subscription to the World Trade Review.
 The winning essay will be submitted to the World Trade Review for publication.
 Publication of the essay in the World Trade Review will be subject to the WTR’s normal review and decision procedure, but the WTR Editorial Board commits to expediting consideration with a view to early publication.

 The prize will be awarded by the SIEL Executive Council on the recommendation of a Prize Committee drawn from its members and the Editorial Board of the World Trade Review.
 Decisions of the Prize Committee on the winning essay and on any conditions relating to this prize are final and no correspondence will be entered into.